American Cancer Society (ACS)

 National Breast Cancer Foundation

 The National Breast Cancer Foundation is an organization whose mission is to save lives by increasing breast cancer awareness through education and by providing mammograms for those in need.
-Beyond The Shock is their online guide to understanding a breast cancer diagnosis.

 National Cancer Institute (NCI)